pdwrc/rc-light-controller/README.md

 * Simple — brakes come on whenever the throttle is reversed
 * Smart — brakes come on on the first reverse action.
 Subsequent actions are assumed to be reverse.
-* "Lift off" braking — brakes on for a fixed time after releasing the throttle
+* Drag brake mode — brakes on for a fixed time after releasing the throttle

 The controller has a configurable "soft on"/"soft off" setting, which makes LEDs look more like traditional incandescent bulbs.